HIKARO-290/HIKARO-290/README.md

            <td style="width:70%"> In Contruction</td>
         </tr>
         <tr>
-           <td> Used Technologies in This Project
+           <td style="width:70%"> Used Technologies in This Project

                 <br>- HTML
                 <br>- CSS